xiehb-evolution/hybrid-effects/README.md

 1007207	2	138137424	5	12
 ```
 There is a recombination event detected in the maternal chromosome 2 of the F2 (id 1007207) between two SNPs (coordinates:137892857 and 137978735).
 The fifth and sixth columns indicates the F0 alleles in the F2 genomes as described above (*5*: LW allele, *11*: LW allele, and *12*: MIN allele).

+To reduce the complexity in the following analysis on hybrid effects, the f2.inheritance.txt was saved to a MySQL server, all the subsequent analysis was based on the saved tables.

 ## 4. Hybrid effect analysis